 Chief Human Resources Officer

-Samantha is a well-rounded experienced leader in all areas of Human Resources management and has a passion for delivering value and results that align with business goals.
-She has over 16 years of experience in the field services and professional services industry.
-Prior to joining Apache Industrial Holdings, she held senior HR leadership roles with both domestic and international responsibilities.
+Samantha Coker is a leader in Human Resources management with over 16 years of experience in the construction, field services and professional services industries.
+She has a passion for delivering value and results to the business, providing opportunities and resources for employees to live a better life, and leading a team of accomplished and talented HR professionals.
+Prior to joining Apache Industrial Holdings as Chief Human Resources Officer, Samantha held senior HR leadership roles with both domestic and international responsibilities.

 Samantha holds a bachelor's degree in Psychology from Louisiana State University and a master’s degree in Psychology from Southeastern Louisiana University.
 She is a certified HR Project Manager and holds both her SHRM-CP and SPHR certifications.
 Samantha currently sits on the Board of Directors for HR Houston.
 In her free time, she enjoys travel and time spent outdoors with her husband and daughter.